ellis/roboliq/roboliq/tutorials/WritingAProtocol.md

       ... {properties not included here}
 ```

+The `Variable` type lets you specify a value which can be used in
+the protocol steps -- this is a good idea if you need
+the value multiple times in the protocol steps but expect to change it in the
+future.

+The `Design` type facilitates complex experimental designs, and you can read
-For more information about designing experiments, see the
-[Design Documentation]{@tutorial Writing-a-Design}.
+more about it in the [Design Documentation]{@tutorial Writing-a-Design}.

 # Steps